+Cristina Luces

+Senior Project Manager, Beca Ltd

-Project Manager (Graduate), Babcock International Master of Engineering Project Management student
+Master of Engineering Project Management

 Master of Philosophy

 The Master of Philosophy (MPhil) is a one-year, research-only master's degree.
 It provides an opportunity for you to undertake a research topic of your interest under the supervision of architecture and built environment staff.
 It can also serve as a pathway to more advanced research at doctoral level.